elenasamuylova/drafts/llm_course/README.md

 - Sentence count
 - Word count

-**When it is useful**  This is useful for tasks like content generation (especially when length constraints exist) or summarization, where excessively short or long outputs may indicate problems.
+**When it is useful**.
+This is useful for tasks like content generation (especially when length constraints exist) or summarization, where excessively short or long outputs may indicate problems.
 For instance, too short responses may lack fluency, while overly long ones may include hallucinations or irrelevant content.

-Verifying text length is especially relevant in applications like Q&A systems or in-product text generation, where display space is constrained.
+Verifying text length is also relevant in applications like Q&A systems or in-product text generation, where display space is constrained.
 Instructions about the desired length of a response are often included in the prompt — for example, you may be asking the system to “answer in 2–3 sentences.”
 You can use text length metrics to verify whether the output aligns with the prompt’s expectations.

-**Example**
+> **Example**
 > “Your meeting with the product team is confirmed for Thursday at 2 PM.
 Let me know if you’d like to reschedule.”
 > Character length: 102 (including spaces and punctuation), word count: 18, sentence count: 2